This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Because when you combine buttery shortbread, almond, and raspberry jam you get cookie bliss.

-And these are sneak peek to my new cookbook coming out – Beginner’s Baking Bible (<–you can pre-order now!!)
+And these are sneak peek to my cookbook coming out – Beginner’s Baking Bible (<–you can pre-order now!!)
 Sorry my excitement is bubbling over.
 This was one of those easy recipes that I kept dreaming about after I ate them all gave them away.

 Ingredients Needed:

-These cookies use all the classic ingredients you probably have in your pantry already with the addition of the sprinkles (I mean hello, they re funfetti so we gotta add the fun) and the white chocolate chips.
+These cookies use all the classic ingredients you probably have in your pantry already

 - Unsalted butter – You want to use softened unsalted butter.
 Salted butter can varying amounts of salt so I always recommend using unsalted.
 And be sure it’s properly softened.
 Here are 3 ways to soften your butter quickly.